 An additional requirement for local authorities is to disclose an appropriate level of detail on local government pay and officer's salaries.
 The transparency agenda requires disclosure of salaries over £50,000.

-The table below gives salary and remuneration details for all staff above the £50,000 threshold (excluding the senior officer details given above).
+The table below gives salary and remuneration details for all staff whose salary (not total remuneration) is above £50,000 (excluding the senior officer details given above).